 In most instances we can legally control those birds designated in the licences on all but SSSIs and similarly designated sites and we will be applying for special licences for those areas in due course if/when Natural England make that a workable proposition.

 We have always maintained that even under the old/new GL31 licence issued in haste by Natural England back in May 2019 and subsequently we could comply with much of the conditions of that licence however it did baffle us that NE should consider pigeon decoys as a good way of ‘scaring’ the birds.

 We kid you not, under the heading ‘Scaring and Deterrents’ they say, and I quote word for word…’Woodpigeon models (particularly those with outstretched wings, showing the white wing bars) to give the impression of dead birds, and kites/hawk-kites can be effective in deterring woodpigeons’.
 They also say, many of the methods (to control birds) are common sense…something obviously lacking in the NE camp!

 We’ve always maintained that NE are an organisation not fit for purpose and with statements like that it just compounds our belief that those jobs-worth’s tasked with running our countryside haven’t a clue what it entails.

-Anyway the upshot of all this is that our pigeon decoying days in July, August and September will be going ahead as planned.
+Anyway the upshot of all this is that our pigeon decoying days over the coming months will be going ahead as planned.
 Come and join us.

 For further details please see our Events pages or email email@example.com